-Our supply chains are principally UK based although diverse and vary in terms of categories and supplier engagement.
-Though we recognise that our level of influence varies across our broad supply chain, we’re committed to understanding and mitigating risks across all categories.
+Our supply chains are principally UK based and vary in terms of categories and supplier engagement.
+Though we recognise that our level of influence varies across our supply chain, we’re committed to understanding and mitigating risks across all categories.

 If there is uncertainty about whether a particular act, the treatment of workers more generally, or their working conditions within any tier of our supply chains constitutes any of the various forms of modern slavery, this should also be raised with management or through the Head of Engagement and Development.

-We also operate an Anti-Bribery and Corruption Policy.
-As part of our commitment to the Modern Slavery Act, we will review our existing policies during 2021 to identify and fill any gaps in terms of human rights standards, ethics, conduct and supplier engagement, alongside developing further policies around Anti-Slavery and Group Purchasing Policy.
+Ideal Carehomes also operates an Anti-Bribery and Corruption Policy.
+As part of our commitment to the Modern Slavery Act, we will review our existing policies during 2022/23 to identify and fill any gaps in terms of human rights standards, ethics, conduct and supplier engagement.

 We have a zero-tolerance approach to modern slavery and we are committed to acting ethically and with integrity in all our business dealings and relationships and to implementing and enforcing effective systems and controls to ensure modern slavery is not taking place anywhere in our organisation or in any of our supply chains.

-In 2021 we will develop a risk assessment process to help us identify those aspects of our business that are of greatest risk of inadvertently facilitating modern slavery.
+In 2023 we will update our risk assessment process to help us identify those aspects of our business that are of greatest risk of inadvertently facilitating modern slavery.

 To ensure a high level of understanding of the risks of modern slavery and human trafficking in our supply chains and our business, we will provide training to relevant members of staff, and all Directors are kept fully briefed.

-This statement has been approved by the board of directors of Ideal Carehomes Ltd.
+This statement has been approved by the board of directors of Ideal Carehomes.